 Repeat the year

-The following are examination malpractice/misconducts that may lead to student repeating a year
+The following are examination malpractice/misconducts that may lead to a student repeating a year

 - Exchange answer scripts or written materials in the examination hall (common among students).

-- Failure to return an answer script after the examination.
+- Failure to return an answering script after the examination.